MichaScant/Queen-Programming-Tasks/README.md

 - PyYAML            # For YAML file handling
 - beautifulsoup4    # For HTML parsing
 - validators        # For URL validation
+- cloc              # For counting lines of code
+- requests          # For testing URLs

 Ensure you create a .env and within the file, assign GITHUB_TOKEN a Github authentication token